Jersey launches consultation on the proposed creation and use of limited liability companies

 Closing date for comments

-The closing date for comments on the proposed Draft Law is 12 January 2018.
-Voisin is actively participating in this consultation stage.
+The closing date for comments on the proposed Draft Law has now expired.
+Voisin actively participated in this consultation stage.

 Why use Voisin?